eMapR/TimeSync-Plus/README.md

 ## Step 8: Edit App attribution text file

-The config.txt file in the database folder is used to define names for attribution.
+The config.txt file in the project folder is used to define categories and values for attribution in the application.

-The config.txt file is a python dictionary, and in this dictionary there are three main pieces a 'polygonTable', 'displayTable', and 'eventTable'.
-Only the "displayTable" and the "eventTable" should be edited by the user.

-This is what the config.txt file looks like:
+This is what the config text file looks like:

 ------